cliffordx/legalbai/pages/CIVIL CODE___BOOK 3___TITLE_4.md

 			- **ARTICLE 805.**
 			  id:: d8e378d4-0596-4e0d-9686-5c590efcfde6
 			  collapsed:: true
-				- Every will, [[$blue]]==other than a holographic will==, must be ^^subscribed at the end thereof by the testator himself^^ or [[#green]]==by the testator’s name written by some other person in his presence==, and by his express direction, and attested and subscribed by [[#red]]==three or more credible witnesses in the presence of the testator and of one another==. id:: 632c0335-23ea-44e5-8f22-35a5b1e1624f
+				- Every will, ==other than a holographic will==, must be ^^subscribed at the end thereof by the testator himself^^ or [[#green]]==by the testator’s name written by some other person in his presence==, and by his express direction, and attested and subscribed by [[#red]]==three or more credible witnesses in the presence of the testator and of one another==. id:: 632c0335-23ea-44e5-8f22-35a5b1e1624f
-				- The testator or the person requested by him to write his name and the instrumental witnesses of the will, shall also sign, as aforesaid, each and every page thereof, except the last, on the left margin, and all the pages [[$red]]==shall be numbered correlatively in letters== placed on the upper part of each page.
+				- The testator or the person requested by him to write his name and the instrumental witnesses of the will, shall also sign, as aforesaid, each and every page thereof, except the last, on the left margin, and all the pages ==shall be numbered correlatively in letters== placed on the upper part of each page.
 				- The attestation shall state the number of pages used upon which the will is written, and the fact that the testator signed the will and every page thereof, or caused some other person to write his name, under his express direction, in the presence of the instrumental witnesses, and that the latter witnessed and signed the will and all the pages thereof in the presence of the testator and of one another.
 				- If the attestation clause is in a language not known to the witnesses, it shall be interpreted to them. (n)
 				- #### Commentaries: